 Operating as a public-private partnership, the National Organic Program (NOP) accredits third-party organizations to certify that farms and businesses meet the national organic standards.
 USDA and accredited certifiers also work together to enforce the standards, ensuring a level playing field for producers and protecting consumer confidence in the integrity of the USDA Organic Seal.

-- Strengthening Organic Enforcement Proposed Rule: Comment period closes at 11:59 pm Eastern on October 5, 2020
+- Strengthening Organic Enforcement Proposed Rule: Comment period closed.

 - Organic Integrity Database – Includes information on all USDA accredited organic certifiers and certified farms and businesses.